elbywan/cryomongo/README.md

 database   = client["database_name"]
 collection = database["collection_name"]

+# The overwhelming majority of programs should use a single client and should not bother with closing clients.
-# Important: to free underlying resources the client must be manually closed.
+# Otherwise, to free the underlying resources a client must be manually closed.
 client.close
 ```